-This project was proposed by the Department of Environmental Protection's Division of Recreation and Parks.
-The Volusia Forever program, Ducks Unlimited, U.S. Fish and Wildlife Service, and Resilient Florida are potential partners in the acquisition of Ford Marsh.
-The St. Johns River Water Management District and Florida Fish and Wildlife Conservation Commission have been identified as potential partners in restoration of the property.
+This project was proposed by DRP.
+The Volusia Forever program, Ducks Unlimited, U.S. Fish and Wildlife Service (USFWS), and Resilient Florida are potential partners in the acquisition of Ford Marsh.
+The St. Johns River Water Management District and the Florida Fish and Wildlife Conservation Commission have been identified as potential partners in restoration of the property.